reiddraper/data-traceability/data-traceability.markdown

 In order to develop a repertoire for debugging data, we'll lean heavily on debugging techniques borrowed from software development.
-In particular, we'll take advantage of data immutability, a technique popular in functional programming, that allows us to model change, while still preserving a view toward the past.
+In particular, we'll take advantage of data immutability, a technique popular in functional programming that allows us to model change, while still preserving a view toward the past.

 ## A Brief Functional Programming Tangent

 In popular imperative languages, data tends to be mutable.
-For example, if I want to sort a list, I might call `myList.sort()`.
-This will sort the in-place.
+For example, if we want to sort a list, we might call `myList.sort()`.
+This will sort the list in-place.
 Consequently, all references to `myList` will be changed.
 If we want to get a view back to `myList` before it was sorted, we'd have to explicitly make a copy.
 Functional languages, on the other hand, tend to treat